 Afro Celt Sound System

 When Afro Celt Sound System burst onto the music scene in 1995, their impact was so instant, so astounding, that it hit like a thunder crack.
 Here was a band unlike anything else, a band whose fusion of West African rhythms, Irish traditional music and cutting-edge dance grooves battered the senses and unleashed a wellspring of joy and liberation.
 Festival audiences did a double take then danced like dervishes.
 Albums flew off the shelves.
 There were awards.
 Grammy nominations.
-Star turns on big film soundtracks.
+Star turns on big film soundtracks and major TV ad campaigns.

 Afro Celt Sound System were the perfect storm: a phenomenon whose confluence of elements swept you away on a journey of light and shade, delicacy and power.
 When they added diverse new touches - Indian bhangra, Arabic influences, dub reggae, more - they did so seamlessly, in ways that only enhanced their sound and emphasised their openness.
 A supergroup whose line-up expanded and evolved around four core members (Simon Emmerson, James McNally, Iarla O'Lionaird, Martin Russell), the Afro Celt's pan-global sound redefined dance music and stumped music critics.
 They remain defiantly, enigmatically uncategorisable.